ungive/discord-music-presence/README.md

   i.e. whether it is currently sharing media in your status, whether it's waiting for media playback or if it has been disabled by you entirely
+- Obsoletes the need for other Rich Presence applications and specific plugins for your music player, by giving you unified controls and customization for all media players in a single place
 - For TIDAL users:
   - Shows a "Listen to this song" button
   - Shows all additional artists, not just the main one